 Since being named head coach in October of 1997, Martin Stone has been the driving force behind Notre Dame's emergence on the national scene.
-The 2014-15 campaign will be the 17th season of varsity competition for the Irish.
+The only head coach in program history, Stone and the Irish will begin their 18th season of varsity competition in 2015-16.

 Since that inaugural season, Stone has been the individual and mentor responsible for elevating, nurturing and building a national-caliber program that has enjoyed tremendous success, prominence and respect amongst its peers.

 When he was named the program's first-ever head coach in the fall of 1997 after rowing was granted varsity status, Stone came to Notre Dame with one simple objective -- to build a program that was recognized as one of the nation's best.

 During his tenure, few could argue with the success of the program and its stature within the collegiate rowing community.

 Over his first 17 years at the helm of the Irish program, Stone has helped guide Notre Dame to eight NCAA appearances.